zehan-alam/EDA--Product-Sales-Strategy-Testing/README.md

 # EDA - Product Sales Strategy A/B Testing
 It was a project given to me in *DataCamp Professional certification exam*.
-I completed it using python libraries and my knowledge of Data Analysis. </br>
+I completed it using python libraries and my knowledge of Data Analysis.
+Check `notebook.ipynb` for full report.</br>

 ## Project Description